internetarchive/dweb-mirror/README-raspberrypi.md

 ### Both platforms ... install dweb-mirror

---- not not checked on clean install of IIAB, but checked for NOOBS yet below here ---

 ## Preliminaries to install

 Both platforms (Raspbian/IIAB and NOOBS) need a current version of node, and we are in transition from npm to yarn so install both.

---- not checked below here on either clean install of IIAB, or of  NOOBS  ---

 ### Node
 In terminal window or on SSH